Vaught's Two-Cardinal Theorem and Quasi-Minimality in Continuous Logic: Introduction

 In Theorem \ref{kappamodel}, we show that if $T$ is assumed to be $\omega$-stable, then if $T$ has an $(\aleph_1,\aleph_0)$-model, then for any uncountable $\kappa$, $T$ has a $(\kappa,\aleph_0)$-model.
 Using the work from Section 4, we are able to proceed as in the classical case (though with some extra technical considerations).

 In Section 6, we apply the results of Section 5 to show that if a continuous theory $T$ is $\kappa$-categorical for some uncountable $\kappa$, then it has no Vaughtian pairs.
 This along with Theorem 5.2 in \cite{benyaacov} (if $T$ is uncountably categorical, it is $\omega$-stable) gives us the forward direction of the Baldwin-Lachlan characterization of uncountable categoricity in continuous logic.
-It is currently unknown if the converse holds, but we see that uncountable categoricity does not behave quite the same in the continuous setting as it does in the classical setting.
-In particular, we see in \cite{noquez} that an argument analogous to the classical argument will fail, because for a reasonable notion of minimality, having no Vaughtian pairs of models of a theory does not guarantee that a minimal definable predicate is strongly minimal.
+Towards understanding the converse, it was shown in \cite{noquez} that an argument analogous to the classical argument will fail, because for a reasonable notion of minimality, having no Vaughtian pairs of models of a theory does not guarantee that a minimal definable predicate is strongly minimal.
+This question was then fully resolved in \cite{hanson2020strongly}, in which Hanson gave an example of an $\omega$-stable theory with no Vaughtian pairs which fails to be inseparably categorical.

 In Section 7, we provide two examples of Vaughtian pairs of models.
 The first is a Vaughtian pair of models of the theory of the Urysohn sphere, which we obtain by removing a small portion of the sphere, and then describing a definable set which is sufficiently far away from the removed portion.
 The second example is a Vaughtian pair of models of the randomization of any (continuous or classical) theory $T$ is a countable language.
 Though we can see this directly via product randomizations (as in \cite{AK}), by Theorem \ref{forwarddirection}, this shows us that uncountable categoricity is not preserved by randomizations.